chibby0ne/chibby0ne.github.io/_posts/2018-03-22-opening_terminal_here.md

 ---
 layout: post
-title: "Open Terminal Here" using thunar in i3
+title: '"Open Terminal Here" using thunar in i3'
 ---

 I have i3 and *some* xfce4 packages installed in an Arch Linux installation.